BSteffaniak/lazyaws/CONTRIBUTING.md

 4. Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 5. Issue that pull request!

 If you've never written Go in your life, then join the club!
-Lazygit was the maintainer's first Go program, and most contributors have never used Go before.
+Lazyaws was the maintainer's first Go program, and most contributors have never used Go before.
 Go is widely considered an easy-to-learn language, so if you're looking for an open source project to gain dev experience, you've come to the right place.

 ## Running in a VSCode dev container

-If you want to spare yourself the hassle of setting up your dev environment yourself (i.e. installing Go, extensions, and extra tools), you can run the Lazygit code in a VSCode dev container like so:
+If you want to spare yourself the hassle of setting up your dev environment yourself (i.e. installing Go, extensions, and extra tools), you can run the Lazyaws code in a VSCode dev container like so:

 ![image](https://user-images.githubusercontent.com/8456633/201500508-0d55f99f-5035-4a6f-a0f8-eaea5c003e5d.png)